nulllogicone/MyPIM/README.md

 # MyPIM - Custom Azure Entra PIM Solution

-MyPIM is a mocked Proof of Concept (PoC) for a custom Privileged Identity Management system built with **ASP.NET Core Blazor Server**.
+MyPIM is a Proof of Concept (PoC) for a custom Privileged Identity Management system built with **ASP.NET Core Blazor Server**.
 It allows users to request temporary access to high-privilege roles, which are then approved by an admin and automatically revoked after a set duration.

 ## Features